 For starters, it bundles a feature called Video Print that lets you grab a still from a video frame to print as a photo.

-Then there's Party Print, which lets you connect up to five different smartphones to create a fun collage.
-This mode takes different parts from the five phones and combines it into a single print.
+Then there’s Party Print, which lets you connect up to five different smartphones to create a fun collage.
+This mode takes different parts from the five phones and combines them into a single print.
 Fascinating, right?

 And the best part is that the Fun Mode can be activated by simply keeping the printer in an upright position.

 Compared to the features above, the Canon Ivy has pretty limited options.
 You can add frames, stickers, and text before you send them off to print.
 Or, you can add a filter of your choice, combine them into a neat collage, among others.

 The most interesting feature is Tile, which lets you combine up to 9 prints to create a single large image.

 As long as you have the companion app for these printers, you will be sorted.

 The battery is one of the most critical aspects of any wireless gadget.
 Even if the device packs a gazillion of features, everything goes for a toss, if the battery life is weak.